Rennyo: Return to Kyoto

-During this time, Rennyo established a new form of liturgy (gongyō), incorporating elements that would eventually become the core of Honganji Jōdo Shinshū Buddhism.
-He also rewrote many Buddhist texts into kana, the simple, phonetic Japanese characters, making the texts more accessible for the common person.
+During this time, Rennyo also established a new form of liturgy (gongyō), incorporating elements that would eventually become the core of Honganji Jōdo Shinshū Buddhism.
+One example was the incorporation of the chanting the Shōshinge as a major element of Shin liturgy.
+Rennyo saw this text as an ideal summary of the main teachings of Pure Land Buddhism and so he recommended it as the best chant for daily devotion.
+He further incorporated Shinran's hymsn (wasans) into regular services.
+Rennyo also made scrolls with the six character name Namo Amida Butsu the standard for all dōjōs, and he spent long hours personally inscribing many scrolls for dissemination.
+The Hōonkō service was also revamped and transformed by Rennyo, who made it into a mass service with new elements based around "exhortation, admonition, confession and, and even conversion."
+Rennyo also rewrote many Buddhist texts into kana, the simple, phonetic Japanese characters, making the texts more accessible for the common person.

 In 1496, Rennyo sought solitude and retired to a rural area at the mouth of the Yodo River, where he built a small hermitage.
 The area was known for its "long slope," or "Ō-saka" (大阪) in Japanese.
 Contemporary documents about Rennyo's life and his hermitage were thus the first to refer to this place by the name Osaka.
 Rennyo's isolation did not last long, however; his hermitage grew quickly into a temple and surrounding temple town (jinaimachi) as devotees gathered to pay him homage and to hear his teachings.
 By the time of Rennyo's death three years later (in 1499), the complex had come to be known as the Ishiyama Hongan-ji, and was close to the final shape which would prove to be the greatest fortified temple in Japanese history.